thisisthedave/tasknotes/docs/settings/misc-settings.md

 **Show project subtasks widget** - Display a collapsible widget showing all tasks that reference the current note as a project.
 This widget appears in the editor when viewing notes that have tasks referencing them as projects, providing quick access to related tasks.

+## Task Display

+**Hide completed tasks from overdue** - Control whether completed tasks appear as overdue in the agenda view.
+When enabled (default), completed tasks will not appear in the "Overdue" section of the agenda view, even if their due or scheduled date has passed.
+This setting affects task grouping and overdue detection throughout the plugin, helping keep overdue lists focused on actionable items.

 ## Performance Settings

 **Disable note indexing** - Disable indexing and caching of non-task notes to improve performance in large vaults.
 Note: This will disable the Notes view and notes display in the Agenda view.
 Requires plugin restart to take effect.